hlavki/nexus-scripts/README.md

 ### Delete subtree in Maven repository

-Let's say you need to delete all artifacts with groupId prefix `com.example.app`
+Let's say you need to delete all artifacts with groupId prefix `com.example.app` in `maven-snapshots` repository

 first delete all components in subtree:
 ```bash